 We manage our loan book closely and we have processes in place ready to deal with arrears and defaults should they occur.
 If borrowers’ circumstances change and they are unable meet the terms of the loan agreement, we place the loan into default and pass it to our solicitors to recover the funds.

 At MoneyThing we finance an array of loan types, providing our lenders with the opportunity for a varied and diverse portfolio.
 We assess each loan deal on a case-by-case basis, taking into consideration several factors including historical business performance, forecasts and current financing obligations of our borrowers.
-Calculating a predicted blanket default rate across the portfolio is therefore difficult given this variability, further compounded by our historical performance to date of zero defaults.
+Calculating a predicted blanket default rate across the portfolio is therefore difficult given this variability.

 All of our loans are asset-backed.
 We assess every loan on an individual basis with regards to future performance and risk of default.
 For example, we typically offer up to 70% loan-to-value (“LTV”) on property-backed loans whereas more exotic items such as paintings or jewellery will tend to be at a lower LTV – typically no higher than 65%.